I wrote this post some time ago now, and I did more than hesitate to post it. In fact, I almost didn’t at all.

 Planned Parenthood gave me that resource.

-If we go back before christianity to the pagan era, men and womans’ part in reproduction were equally respected.
+If we go back before christianity to the pagan era, both male and female part in reproduction were equally respected.
 The feminine form was exulted for its powerful life-giving abilities.
 Women had choices, those choices were private and respected.
 There were wise people, midwives, shamans and priestesses who provided women’s services to the population.
 From basic feminine needs and medical care, pregnancy, contraception and yes, even abortion.

 The advent of christianity rendered wise woman, witches and the old ways, devil’s work.
 A women was either a virgin, a mother or a whore.
 The concept of the of the sacred feminine was taken from us and we were left with the archetype of the virgin mother with no healthcare to help us in this unachievable goal.
 Our resources and knowledge were declared heresy and the punishment for non-conformity was often violence or death.